bluedudexoo/barbarian-focused-path/README.md

 ## Fiery Grip
-- Beginning at the 6th level, you gain the ability to cast Burning Hands at the 1st level [proficency bonus] times per short rest.
+- Beginning at the 6th level, you gain the ability to cast Burning Hands at the 1st level.
 This increases to the 2nd level at level 10, and the 3rd level at level 14.
+After you cast this spell in this way, you can't use this feature again until you have completed a long or short rest.

 ## Warm Glow